Spain: 5G Auction Begins | The Corner

 However, after the auction, telecoms will have to invest between 5 and 6 billion euros in network deployment.
 The Recovery Plan foresees a public investment of 1.5 billion euros to accelerate deployment.

-The auction has finally proved controversial because the CNMC (Comisión Nacional de Mercados y Competencia) would have preferred to oblige the winning operators to share their network with third parties.
+The auction has in the end proved controversial because the CNMC (Comisión Nacional de Mercados y Competencia) would have preferred to oblige the winning operators to share their network with third parties.